Jarongo254/ACN/README.md

 A node v is then an articulation point if at least one of its children has no way of getting back to an ancestor of v without going through the node v

+i.e. $highest[x] \geq pre-order[v]$ - The highest level node reachable from a child is lower than or equal to the node itself

 - **Biconnected graph** - graph without an articulation point
 - **Bicoherent graph** - Every articulation point is connected by two edges to each component of remaining graph